sigamani/EXO/README.md

 scramv1 b clean ; scramv1 b

-Then run over some AOD files
+The next step should be to run over some AOD files, but that doesn't quite work yet.